 Basketball: NBA legend Bryant killed in helicopter crash

-LOS ANGELES: NBA legend Kobe Bryant died on Sunday (Jan 26) in a helicopter crash in suburban Los Angeles, celebrity website TMZ reported, in an accident confirmed by police that saw five people killed.
+LOS ANGELES: NBA legend Kobe Bryant died on Sunday (Jan 26) in a helicopter crash in suburban Los Angeles, US media reports said, in an accident confirmed by police that left five people dead.

-Los Angeles County Sheriff's officials said there were no survivors from the morning crash on a hillside in Calabasas, west of Los Angeles.
+Los Angeles County Sheriff's officials said there were no survivors from the morning crash in foggy conditions on a hillside in Calabasas, west of Los Angeles.

 The helicopter was described as a Sikorsky S-76, Federal Aviation Administration spokesman Allen Kenitzer said.

 TMZ was the first US outlet to report that Bryant was among the fatalities.
-The NBA icon's death was later confirmed by ESPN and Variety citing unidentified sources.
+The NBA icon's death was later confirmed by ESPN, CNN and the Los Angeles Times citing unidentified sources.

+TMZ reported that Bryant's wife, Vanessa was not among those on board the helicopter.

+Early reports of Bryant's death sent shockwaves throughout the world, with fellow stars and celebrities expressing disbelief at the news.

+Bryant's final post on social media had been a tweet congratulating James on surpassing him.

+"Continuing to move the game forward @KingJames," Bryant wrote.
+"Much respect my brother #33644".

-Bryant was a five-time NBA champion in a career that began in 1996 and lasted until his retirement in 2016.
+Bryant was a five-time NBA champion in a career that began in 1996 straight out of a high school and lasted until his retirement in 2016.

 He also was a two-time Olympic gold medalist, helping spark the US squad of NBA stars to titles in 2008 at Beijing and 2012 at London.